Las Vegas Mobsters

-Las Vegas Mobsters is an American soccer team based in Las Vegas, Nevada.
-Founded in 2013, the team plays in the Nevada Premier League, an affiliate of NISA Nation, the fifth tier of the American Soccer Pyramid, in the Nevada Division.
+Las Vegas Mobsters was an American soccer team based in Las Vegas, Nevada.
+Founded in 2013, the team played in the Nevada Premier League, an affiliate of NISA Nation, the fifth tier of the American Soccer Pyramid, in the Nevada Division.
 Their inaugural season was in 2014, competing in the Western Conference of the Premier Development League.
 The Mobsters finished 4th in the Mountain Division their first season.

 In 2017, they joined the United Premier Soccer League before the Nevada Division folded halfway through its first season.
 The club went on hiatus until 2023, when the UPSL Regional Cup was established that summer.